microsoft/sqlworkshops/sql2019lab/01_IntelligentPerformance.md

 </dl>

-**NOTE**: *If at anytime during the Activities of this Module you need to "start over" you can go back to the first Activity in 1.0 and run through all the steps again.*

 <p style="border-bottom: 1px solid lightgrey;"></p>

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="./graphics/pencil2.png"><a name="1-0">1.0 SQL Server Intelligent Query Processing</a></h2>

 In this module you will learn about the Intelligent Query processing capabilities in SQL Server 2019.

+<p><b><a name="challenge">The Challenge</a></b></p>

+Application developers and DBAs want to gain performance for queries without making application changes.
+Query tuning can be an expensive undertaking so they want the query processor to adapt to their workload needs vs having to use options and flags to gain performance.

+<p><b><a name="solution">The Solution</a></b></p>

 Intelligent Query processing is a suite of features built into the query processor for SQL Server 2019 allowing developers and data professionals to accelerate database performance automatically **without application changes**.
 T-SQL queries simply need to be run with a database compatibility level of 150 to take advantage of these enhancements.